Rajeshwari-17/BCG-Dataanalytics-Virtual-Experience/README.md

 Train a random forest classifier, evaluate the results, and document the advantages and disadvantages of using a random forest for this particular use case
 Bonus: how much money could the client save with the use of the model?

-Task 4: Findings and recommendations
-The client wants a quick update on the progress of the project.

-For task 4, develop an abstract slide synthesising all the findings from the project so far.

-A few things to think about for this abstract include:

-What is the most important number or metric to share with the client?
-How much detail should you go into, especially with the technical details of your work?
-What impact would the model have on the client’s bottom line?
-Always test what you write with the “so what” test